 \begin{proof} Let $\{\,(E_i, X_i, F_i) : i \in [3]\,\}:=\sigma$ and let $\{E_1,X_1,F_1\}$ be its base.
 Assume that $X$ has size~$\geq 3$.

-We claim that $k=2$, all $X_i$ have size two, all links have size one and the centre is empty.
+We claim that all $X_i$ have size two, all links have size one, and the centre is empty.
 If an $X_i$ has size one, then it is included in another $X_j$ by~\cref{LY2}, and since the third $X_k$ must also be included in $X_i \cup X_j = X_j$ by~\cref{LY2}, this gives $|X|\le 2$, a contradiction.
-So we have that $k=2$ and all $X_i$ have size two.
+So all $X_i$ have size two.

-If two separators are equal, then also the third separator must be equal to these two by \cref{LY2}, contradicting that $|X|\ge 3$.
-Thus, all the~$X_i$ are pairwise distinct, and by \cref{LY2} every two distinct $X_i$ share an element.
-That means, the centre of the \tstar\ is empty, and every $ij$-link consists of a unique vertex which we denote by~$x_{ij}$.
-So $X=\{x_{12},x_{23},x_{13}\}$.
+If two separators are equal, then also the third separator must be equal to these two by \cref{LY2}, contradicting our assumption that $|X|\ge 3$.
+Thus, all the~$X_i$ are distinct, and by \cref{LY2} every two $X_i$ share an element.
+Hence, the centre of the \tstar\ is empty and every $ij$-link consists of a unique vertex, which we denote by~$x_{ij}$.
+Thus, $X=\{x_{12},x_{23},x_{13}\}$.